-During the next reporting period, we will again confer with IAD command staff regarding workload trends and staffing requirements, including how the Department handles the proliferation of cases related to Occupy Oakland events.
+During the next reporting period, we will again confer with IAD command staff regarding workload trends and staffing requirements, including how the Department is handling the proliferation of cases related to Occupy Oakland events.
+We will also examine closely the Department's significant delays in processing the investigations of such complaints.